xarf/xarf-specification/xarf-specification_0.2.md

 ##### Schema-URL: [mandatory][only once]

 This field contains the URI to the JSON-schema that describes the content of the report.
-The schema must be published under and the URI must point to the www.x-arf.org domain.
-If <Category:> is set to private the schema may be published according to what the involved parties agreed upon.
+The schema should be published under and the URI should point to the www.x-arf.org domain.
+If Category is set to private the schema should be published according to what the involved parties agreed upon.

 * Example: <code>Schema-URL: http://www.x-arf.org/schema/abuse_login-attack_0.1.2.json</code>